Open Positions for Forest Preserve District of Kane County

 Show/Hide

-: LIMITED TO 40-HOUR WORKWEEK, INCLUDES WEEKENDS, NIGHTS AND HOLIDAYS.
+HOURS/SCHEDULE: LIMITED TO 40-HOUR WORKWEEK, INCLUDES WEEKENDS, NIGHTS AND HOLIDAYS

 POSITION SUMMARY

-Under direction of the Operations Manager or Operations Senior Staff, performs a wide variety of assigned work required to protect, preserve, interpret, operate and maintain District property.
-Emphasis is placed on carrying out preserve operations and maintenance for active open space and structural facilities, natural resource management projects, and providing visitor services such as: emergency response, ordinance interpretation, preserve information, and maintaining safe, clean, functional facilities.
-Acts as a crew leader for summer seasonal staff.
+Under the direction of the Operations Manager, performs a wide variety of assigned and self-initiated tasks and projects required to protect, preserve, interpret, operate and maintain District property.
+Emphasis is placed on the carrying out preserve operations and maintenance for open space and structural facilities, natural resource management projects, and providing visitor services such as: emergency response, ordinance interpretation, preserve information, and maintaining clean, functional facilities.
+In addition to the Operations Manager, the Ranger may receive direction from Senior Rangers.
+Acts as a crew leader for Ranger Assistants and seasonal staff during site projects.

 ESSENTIAL POSITION DUTIES & FUNCTIONS